Telespielstube/imagineer/README.md

 rospy.Service('image_ack', ImageAck, lambda request : callback (request, ai_service))
 ```
 The prediction function sets the mode to evaluation for the trained and loaded model.
 In order to use the ROS(3) sensor message image properly, it must be converted to PyTorch's Tensor format and normalized to the same values the trained model is.
 Now the image is passed to the trained model object and the neural network returns the vector of raw predictions that a classification model generates.
-Every prediction gets processed on the cpu, because the ```numpy``` module is not cuda compatible and the tensor vector needs to be converted to a numpy vector to return the largest predicted probability of the digit in the image.
+Every prediction gets processed on the cpu, because the ```numpy```(15) module is not cuda compatible and the tensor vector needs to be converted to a numpy(15) vector to return the largest predicted probability of the digit in the image.
 The service callback function sends the predicted digit back to the controller node.
 </br>
 ### Graph
 An overview of the arrangement of all nodes in the application.</br>